What Causes Postpartum Depression?

 - Being single or without a partner to co-parent

-By being aware of the potential causes and risk factors of postpartum depression, women and their families can better prepare themselves for this potential outcome and take preventative measures to limit the debilitating effects of this condition.
+Awareness of the potential causes and risk factors of postpartum depression allows women and their families to better prepare for this possible outcome.
+Then, they can take preventative measures to limit the debilitating effects of this condition.

 Talk to your primary care physician or mental health professional if you are concerned about postpartum depression risk factors that may affect you.

 When to Seek Help for Postpartum Depression

 The Office on Women’s Health (a division of the U.S. Department of Health and Human Services) recommends speaking with your primary care doctor or healthcare professional if your symptoms last for more than two weeks after childbirth.